 Dark Stores for Grocery Retailers: What Are They and How Do They Work?

 Online grocery shopping is booming, and it is here to stay.
-In the U.S. alone, online grocery shopping reached nearly $90 billion in sales in 2020, an increase of more than $30 billion.
-The same research tells us that online grocery shopping will push past $100 billion in 2021.
-By 2023, it will make up 11.2% of total grocery sales in the United States.
+In the U.S. alone, online grocery shopping reached nearly $95.8 billion in sales in 2023, a slight decrease of 1.2% from the previous year.
+The same research projects that online grocery shopping will reach nearly $120 billion annually by the end of 2028, making up 12.7% of total grocery sales in the U.S.

 It all comes down to delivery and the answer lies in ‘Dark Stores’.